Antimicrobial resistance: Pandemics, disinfectants and healthcare systems

 Increased antibiotic use during the early waves of the COVID-19 pandemic may exacerbate this global health challenge.
 Moreover, pandemic burdens on some healthcare systems may contribute to antibiotic-resistant infections.
 The use of disinfectants such as alcohol-based hand sanitizers, and antiseptic hand wash may also have the potential to increase antimicrobial resistance.
-Extensive use of disinfectants can lead to mutations that induce antimicrobial resistance.
+Overuse of disinfectants can lead to mutations that induce antimicrobial resistance.
 On the other hand, "increased hand hygiene, decreased international travel, and decreased elective hospital procedures may have reduced AMR pathogen selection and spread in the short term" during the COVID-19 pandemic.

+Critically ill patients are prone to infections, and because of that, they often require antimicrobials.
+The more antimicrobials, the more resistance one becomes to it.

+Antimicrobial resistance (AMR) significantly strains healthcare systems and national economies.
+The World Bank estimates that by 2050, AMR could increase healthcare costs by around US$1 trillion and cause global economic losses of US$1–3.4 trillion annually by 2030.
+Resistant infections are harder to treat, often requiring longer hospital stays, additional tests, and stronger, more expensive medications, placing extra pressure on hospitals and health systems, especially during pandemics.
 A 2024 United Nations High-Level Meeting on AMR has pledged to reduce deaths associated with bacterial AMR by 10% over the next six years.
 In their first major declaration on the issue since 2016, global leaders also committed to raising $100 million to update and implement AMR action plans.
 However, the final draft of the declaration omitted an earlier target to reduce antibiotic use in animals by 30% by 2030, due to opposition from meat-producing countries and the farming industry.
 Critics argue this omission is a major weakness, as livestock accounts for around 73% of global sales of antimicrobial agents, including antibiotics, antivirals, and antiparasitics.